awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.md

 1. Choose **Next**\.

-1. On the **Set permissions** page, clear the **Block new public ACLs and uploading public objects** checkbox\.
+1. On the **Set permissions** page, clear the following two checkboxes:
+   + **Block new public ACLs and uploading public objects**
+   + **Remove public access granted through public ACLs**

    You must allow public read access to the bucket and files so that CloudFront URLs can serve content from the bucket\.
-You can restrict access to specific content by using the CloudFront private content feature\.
+However, you can restrict access to specific content by using the CloudFront private content feature\.
 For more information, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.

 1. Choose **Next**, and then choose **Create bucket**\.